LoopKit/loopdocs/docs/loop-3/onboarding.md

 Loop works best if you have [tested and optimized](https://loopkit.github.io/looptips/settings/settings/) your ISF settings for accuracy.
 Insulin sensitivities can change for many reasons including waiting too long to change your infusion set.
 Loop will not auto-detect changes in ISF.

-Incorrectly set ISF is the most common cause of roller coaster BGs for new Loop users.
-You may need to raise (increase) your ISF value/number to help smooth a roller coaster BG trend.
+Incorrectly set ISF is the most common cause of roller coaster glucoses for new Loop users.
+You may need to raise (increase) your ISF value/number to help smooth a roller coaster glucose trend.
 You can read about that topic more over in LoopTips [here](https://loopkit.github.io/looptips/settings/settings/#3rd-insulin-sensitivity-factor).

 ### Therapy Settings Review